Malith97/Sy-Pad/README.md

 This application was developed by Malith97 for Synn~Labz

 This is Electronic 12 drum pad app.This app provides the 12 music drum pads with programmable notes. you can easily programme any note.
-This may help you to get an unique sounds for your requirement.
+This may help you to get an unique sounds for your requirement..

 ## IMAGES